Symmetry and its symbolic values:

-In classical Greek culture symmetry was a supreme point of reference.
+In classical Greek culture symmetry was a top benchmark.
 It symbolized purity, perfection, eternity, and beauty.
-This abstract reference was probably imported from Egypt or from the East by the ancient Greeks, then spread to the West influencing our ways of thinking and our ethics, arts, science, and technology until the 20th century.
-During a visit to the Museum of Art and History of Thessaloniki, 25 years ago, the guide said: “If you do not understand symmetry, you will never understand Greek art, Greek philosophy, or Greek science, including astronomy”.
+These abstract references were probably imported from Egypt (or from the East) by ancient Greeks.
+From there they spread to the West influencing our ways of thinking including ethics, arts, science, and technology.

-Symmetry, the ultimate reference, has resulted in idealized moral values regarding care for oneself, one’s happiness, and personal virtues: perfection, purity, and Christianity even promised us eternal life.
-Symmetry gave rise to numerous deterministic moral theories as well: Epicurus, Plato, Spinoza, Kant.
+Symmetry, the ultimate reference, has resulted in idealized moral values regarding care for oneself, one’s happiness, and personal virtues: perfection, purity; Christianity even promised us eternal life.
+Symmetry gave rise to numerous moral theories as well: Confucius, Epicurus, Plato, Spinoza, Kant and many others

 Unlike the hard sciences which confirm their theories through experimentation, classical moral theories are difficult to verify and therefore less credible.
-In fact, they are usually based on traditions, beliefs, and various degrees of speculation.
+In fact, they are usually based on traditions, beliefs, and various degrees of speculation and observations.
 Furthermore, their quest for overly absolute values resulted in unsustainable and tyrannical political-religious constraints over the centuries.

-Focusing on Man as the “measure of all things”, ancient ethics blamed mankind and deemed it responsible for all evil.
+Focusing on Man as the “measure of all things”, certain ancient ethics held human beings responsible for all evil.
 A liberation movement emerged with the advent of “freedom of conscience”, postulated by Luther around 1520, and this form of thinking further solidified its status with the French Revolution and the Declaration of Human Rights in 1789.
-It was then spread across the globe in 1948 with the Universal Declaration of Human Rights.
+It then spread across the globe in 1948 with the Universal Declaration of Human Rights.

-Freedom of Conscience has undoubtedly set free the energies of entrepreneurs and freethinkers; it may even have contributed to the rise of capitalism (Max Weber), but it also presents some serious disadvantages:
+Freedom of Conscience has undoubtedly set free the energies of entrepreneurs and free thinkers; it may even have contributed to the rise of capitalism (Max Weber), but it also presents some serious drawbacks:

-- It is highly subjective and favours individualism at the expense of the “common good” (focusing on Man, it ignores the environment and considers it as just a habitat in the service of Man).
+- It is highly subjective and favours individualism at the expense of the “common good” (focusing on Man, it ignores the environment or else considers it as just a habitat in the service of Man).